Simplifying residential aged care funding

 Government Covers:

-• The Basic Daily Care Fee ($60.86 per day in 2023-24).
+• The Basic Daily Care Fee ($63.82 per day until the 20/09/25 then it will be increased).

-• Standard care, meals, and accommodation.
+• Standard care, meals and accommodation.

 Families Cover:

-• Any additional services (e.g., premium room upgrades, additional lifestyle services).
+• Any additional services (e.g. premium room upgrades, additional lifestyle services).

 How to access carer respite?